Dafluxtech/alx-system_engineering-devops/0x0C-web_server/README.md

 * Install nginx on your web-01 server
 * Nginx should be listening on port 80
-* When querying Nginx at its root / with a GET request (requesting a page) using curl, it must return a page that contains the string Holberton School
+* When querying Nginx at its root / with a GET request (requesting a page) using curl, it must return a page that contains the string Hello World!
 * As an answer file, write a Bash script that configures a new Ubuntu machine to respect above requirements

-Example:
+* you can't use systewctl for restarting nginx

 ```
+Server terminal:

+root@sy-web-01$ ./1-install_nginx_web_server > /dev/null 2>&1
+root@sy-web-01$
+root@sy-web-01$ curl localhost
+Hello World!
+root@sy-web-01$
+Local terminal:

 sylvain@ubuntu$ curl 34.198.248.145/
-Holberton School for the win!
+Hello World!
 sylvain@ubuntu$ curl -sI 34.198.248.145/
 HTTP/1.1 200 OK
 Server: nginx/1.4.6 (Ubuntu)